 The next pictures shows two tiers and a dc motor with the mounted steel axel.
 I tried to find the best place to drill the holes into the plastic box to mount the dc motors, axis, ball bearings and tires.
 The plastic box was very easy to machine.

-E-Book – How to build a Raspberry Pi powered robot
+E-Book – build a remote controlled car with a Raspberry Pi

 Big Rob – robot design